Minimally Invasive Axillary Repair

 In collaboration with various subspecialties, the affiliated team provides comprehensive care for newborns, children and adolescents, with the ability to transition into adult congenital cardiac care.
 Team members have the experience and skills necessary to offer innovative treatment methods and specialized services, including, but not limited to:

-With the Level IV Neonatal Intensive Care Unit (NICU) and a dedicated Children’s Heart Center Intensive Care Unit at Children’s Memorial Hermann Hospital, critical heart patients have access to quality, specialized care.
-By utilizing state-of-the-art techniques, the team at Children’s Heart Center strives to offer patients with the most complex problems the greatest opportunity for a normal life.
+With the Level IV Neonatal Intensive Care Unit (NICU) and a dedicated Children’s Heart Institute Intensive Care Unit at Children’s Memorial Hermann Hospital, critical heart patients have access to quality, specialized care.
+By utilizing state-of-the-art techniques, the team at Children’s Heart Institute strives to offer patients with the most complex problems the greatest opportunity for a normal life.

 Affiliated physicians evaluate patients at UT Physicians clinic locations and perform all inpatient procedures and treatments at Children’s Memorial Hermann Hospital.